All Questions About PPL Training Costs

 - 155 landings

-- 31 hours electric, 14 hours single engine piston (of course the CO2 is compensated)
+- 31 hours electric, 14 hours single engine piston (CO2 is offset, of course)

 - Including electricity and fuel

-- Access to an extensive e-learning environment so that you can master the nine theory subjects in your own way.
+- Access to a comprehensive e-learning environment so you can master the nine theory subjects at your own pace.

 - Practical Radio/Telephony course